 For our Physicians Thrive content strategy, the articles on our calendar fell into two categories:

-These articles are published on our client’s site and are intended to drive traffic to that site.
+These articles are published on your site and are intended to drive traffic to that site.
 We run them through a rigorous SEO process to ensure they appear in search results and compete for the top spots.

-These are articles the client had already published on the site that weren’t performing as well as they could.
+These are articles you already published on your site that don’t performing as well as they could.
 Physicians Thrive had a number of blogs on their site that we knew could perform better with a bit of revamping.

 Strengthening the Site’s Foundation